International Summer Externships

 Past placements have included Sheppard Mullin, Unitalen, Reed Smith, Morgan Lewis, Bingham McCutchen, King & Wood Law Firm and Wan Hui Da.

-Orientation for both the Europe IP and the Czech Republic programs is held at Charles University, which was founded in 1348 and is ranked in the top 2% of universities worldwide.
+Orientation for the Czech Republic programs is held at Charles University, which was founded in 1348 and is ranked in the top 2% of universities worldwide.
 The law school is located on the bank of the Vltava (Moldau) River, a five-minute walk from Prague's spectacular Old Town Square.
 Virtually untouched by World War II, Prague is one of Europe's most beautiful cities and offers the visitor an inexhaustible variety of crooked streets, architectural surprises, tucked away pubs, and musical and theatrical events.
 In past summer programs, students have met with the Legislature, the High Court, the Czech Minister of Justice, the President of the Supreme Court, the U.S. Ambassador to the Czech Republic, and the Rector of Charles University and have enjoyed visits to the Czech countryside.

 Europe Intellectual Property Program:

-The Europe-IP program will begin with a one-week summer “intensive” seminar in Prague followed by an externship in Intellectual Property Law within a European law firm or business.
+The Europe-IP program will begin with a one-week summer “intensive” seminar in Milan followed by an externship in Intellectual Property Law within a European law firm or business.
 The theme of the seminar will be cross border intellectual property enforcement issues, addressing such topics as the following: